bretttolbert/mapgraph/README.txt

 Usage:

 -m <mode>               Set mode.
-Posible include:
+Modes include:
+    game
-    game        Navigation game
+        Navigation game
+                        Required arguments: -af
+                        Optional arugments: -n1, -n2
+                        -n1 and -n2 may be used to specify start and goal nodes (respectively).
+If omitted,
+                        a random node will be chosen.

+    bfs-demo
-    bfs         Breadth first search
+        Breadth first search demonstration
+                        Required arguments: -af
+                        Optional arugments: -n1, -n2
+                        -n1 and -n2 may be used to specify start and goal nodes (respectively).
+If omitted,
+                        a random node will be chosen.
+    tsp-demo
-    tsp         Traveling salesman problem
+        Traveling salesman problem demonstration
-        Find a path to visit all 31 counties named "Washington" starting from and returning to Washington County, AL.
+            Finds a path to visit all 31 counties named "Washington" starting from and returning to Washington County, AL.
             In a traditional TSP, the distance between each Washington would be given.
-In this case, we must use another algorithm to find the shortest path between each Washington and then use that path length as the distance for the TSP algorithm. test        Test stub
+In this case, we must use another algorithm to find the shortest path between each Washington and then use that path length as the distance for the TSP algorithm.
--s <start>              Specify starting node (optional, defaults to random).
--g <goal>               Specify goal node (optional, defaults to random).
+                        Required arguments: none
+    bipartite-demo
+        Demonstration of algorithm to test bipartiteness of a graph.
+                        Required arguments: -af
+    neighbors
+        Displays the neighbors of a specified node Required arguments: -n1, -af
+    test
+        Test stub

+-n1 <node>              Specify first node
+-n2 <node>              Specify second node
 -w                      Show warnings (useful for validating adjacency file).
--lf <file>              Specify log file (defaults to "output.txt") -al preset <preset>     Use preset adjacency list.
+-af preset <preset>     Use preset adjacency list.
 Presets include:
-                          us-states - The 48 continental states of the USA us-counties - 3000+ county or county equivalents -al <file> <fmt>        Use custom adjacency list file.
+                          us-states - The 48 continental states of the USA us-counties - 3000+ county or county equivalents -af <file> <fmt>        Use custom adjacency list file.
 Must specify adjacency file and adjacency file format.
 Possible formats: slc            Single Line CSV
      Example file: 48US.txt